dy/templize/plan.md

 * [ ] `:each` need optimization to avoid recreating content every process call → complicated for now due to TemplateInstance isn't tracking all refs to children

+* [x] Separate template-parts?
+  + it's independent already
+  + it makes API/docs/tests more lightweight
+  + makes polyfill useful and independent on its own
+  + it moves problem of instantiating subtemplates outside of package scope
+  + better SoC

 * [x] Move shortcut directives to processor?